wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 clock 837 MHz
 Memory Bandwidth (GB/sec) 288

 So per ns, we can read 77 words from the memory, to be divided amongst 2688 threads.
-So per thread it takes 35 ns for a word, i.e. about 40 cycles can be spend on computation.
+So per thread it takes 35 ns for a word (2688/77), i.e. about 30 cycles can be spend on computation before it becomes compute dominated.